 The CHARA Array is an optical / near-infrared interferometer located on Mount Wilson, CA. The facility is composed of six 1-meter telescopes, a beam synthesis facility, and a beam combination laboratory.
 Using the longest 331 meter baselines CHARA can resolve objects as small as 0.2 milliarcseconds (mas) at visible wavelengths and 0.5 mas in the near-infrared.

-A table summarizing the instrument capabilities and sensitivities is available on the Applying for Observing Time page.
+A table summarizing the instrument availability, capabilities, and sensitivities is available on the Applying for Observing Time page.

 Overview and Optical Layout